JeeWeetje/iot-workshop/TheThingsNetwork.md

 The TTN application is created.
 Your device has been registered and provisioned.

-## Send data from your device
+## Send telemetry from your device to the The Things Network platform

 ![alt tag](img/msft/Picture05-submit-data-to-ttn.png)

-The sensor data is read, now it is time to send the sensor data to The Things Network.
+The sensor data is read, now it is time to send the sensor data to the The Things Network platform.

 1. In the Arduino IDE, from the **File** menu, choose **New** to create a new sketch and paste the following code: